How to Sell on Spoonflower, the basics

 • Microtrends - niche market trends (what’s happening in a distinct segment of the market?)

-• Seasonal trends - i.e. holidays, summer, or back to school etc.
+• Seasonal trends - i.e., holidays, summer, or back to school, etc., if applicable to your work.

 Get Social!

-Connecting with other artists, influencers, or makers who you relate to, is a great way to get to know your potential audience which will ultimately help you design better and sell more.
-These are some hashtags to get you started in finding people to follow:
+Connecting with other artists, influencers, or makers who you relate to is a great way to get to know your potential audience, which will ultimately help you design better and sell more.
+These are some examples of related hashtags that may change over time, but these can get you started in finding other artists to learn more from by following:

 Popular products made from Spoonflower fabrics include: